 Seeking the cues in macro markets.
 What are the signals we can use to trade macro markets?
 Cuemacro is a company focused on understanding macro markets from a quantitative perspective, in particular currency markets.
-Our goal is understand how data can be used to deepen understanding of macro markets markets.
-We use both existing and innovative data sources to create systematic trading strategies and data indices.
+Our goal is understand how data can be used to deepen understanding of macro markets.
+We use both existing and innovative data sources to create systematic trading strategies, analytics and data indices.
 We build our analytics using Python and our open source libraries chartpy, findatapy and finmarketpy.
 We offer several services for clients which include:

 - Data Products / Creating exciting new datasets for clients to improve their own trading decisions and understand financial markets better